How to become a successful freelance translator

 to develop into a successful freelance translator?

-it’s best not to present yourself on the market
+to present yourself on the market straightaway as

-without experience you’re never going to be successful
+experience you’re never going to be successful in

 to a senior translator who revises your translations,